bitshifters/bitshifters.github.io/_posts/prods/2020-06-20-bs-evil-influences.md

 208 git commits, almost a thousand lines of hand-coded script events, several months of cross-continental collaboration and one final all-night coding session went into this demo!

 Unsurprisingly for a demo whose primary theme is abuse of the CRTC chip, this production does not run on older emulators.
-As of June 2020, B2 or JSBeeb are the only two emulators that can run it without glitches.
+As of August 2020, B2 or JSBeeb are the only two emulators that can run it without glitches.

+Version 1.1 (released two months after Nova) is the 'final' release.
+If you really want to wwatch the original version shown at the party, it's [here](https://bitshifters.github.io/content/evil-inf-v1-0.ssd).